 Broome was originally founded in the late 1880’s as a pearling port.
 Lured by the promise to make their fortune, Broome welcomed a diverse range of peoples including Malay, Chinese, Japanese, Koepanger and European.
 All these cultures, together with the local indigenous people, have combined to create a diverse and exotic town that today boasts a population of around 15,000.

-Broome’s famous Cable Beach is a 22 kilometre-long stretch of pure white sand, turquoise water, set against spectacular Indian Ocean sunsets.
+Cable Beach is situated 6kms from Broome Township.
+The township itself provides many of shopping options, together with many art galleries and pearl showrooms.
+Broome’s famous Cable Beach is a 22km stretch of pure white sand, turquoise water, set against spectacular Indian Ocean sunsets.
 Cable Beach with its gentle rolling waves is perfect for swimming, sunbathing and sunsets.

+If you are wishing to have a beach holiday in Broome, then a 5 to 7 night stay at Cable Beach is a perfect duration.
 Broome also offers many other attractions.
-Visit Gantheume Point to see dinosaur footprints reputed to be 130 million years old, take in a movie at the longest running outdoor cinema in the world – Sun Pictures or visit the pearl stores in Chinatown.
+Visit Gantheaume Point to see dinosaur footprints reputed to be 130 million years old, take in a movie at the longest running outdoor cinema in the world – Sun Pictures or visit the pearl stores in Chinatown.

 For more information about the wider Kimberley region, including driving distances, calendar of events and school holiday dates, please see our Kimberley Guide.